Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Introduction

-In Subsection~11.2 we give explicit embeddings of any graph $C^*$-algebra $C^*(E)$ (or Leavitt path algebra $L_R(E)$) as above into $\mathcal{O}_2$, in terms of the generators, which maps the diagonal \emph{onto} the diagonal (and is unital whenever $C^*(E)$ is).
-We also record a result on diagonal embeddings of AF-algebras in Corollary~\ref{cor:AFemb}.
+The main ingredient in the proof is constructing an injective local homeomorphism $\phi \colon \partial E \to E_2^\infty$ which induces a spatial embedding of the associated topological full groups.
+This construction is entirely explicit.
+As a consequence we also obtain explicit embeddings of any graph \mbox{$C^*$-algebra} $C^*(E)$ (or Leavitt path algebra $L_R(E)$), in terms of their canonical generators, into $\mathcal{O}_2$ (or $L_R(E_2)$.
+This embedding is \emph{diagonal preserving}, and when $C^*(E)$ is unital (i.e.\ $E^0$ is finite) this embedding is unital and maps the diagonal \emph{onto} the diagonal.
+These embeddings are described in Corollary~\ref{cor:graphAlgEmb} and Remark~\ref{rem:emb}.
+We also record a result on diagonal embeddings of \mbox{AF-algebras} in Corollary~\ref{cor:AFemb}.

-A consequence of Theorem~\ref{intro:eqEmbed} is that each topological full group $\llbracket \mathcal{G}_E \rrbracket$ embeds into Thompson's group $V$, since the latter is isomorphic to $\llbracket \mathcal{G}_{E_2} \rrbracket$.
+Another consequence of Theorem~\ref{intro:eqEmbed} is that each topological full group $\llbracket \mathcal{G}_E \rrbracket$, for $E$ as above, embeds into Thompson's group $V$---since $V$ is isomorphic to $\llbracket \mathcal{G}_{E_2} \rrbracket$.
 The Higman-Thompson groups $V_{n,r}$ (where $nV = V_{n,1}$) can be realized as topological full groups of graph groupoids of certain strongly connected finite graphs (see Subsection~11.3).
-Hence, our embedding theorem may be considered a generalization of the well-known embedding of $V_{n,r}$ into $V$.
+Hence, our embedding theorem may be considered a generalization of the well-known embedding of~$V_{n,r}$ into $V$.
+The embedding entails that the topological full groups $\llbracket \mathcal{H} \rrbracket$, of groupoids $\mathcal{H}$ as in Theorem~\ref{intro:eqEmbed}, has the Haagerup property (but they are generally not amenable).
 In terms of groups, our embedding also includes all the so-called \emph{LDA-groups} (see Remark~\ref{rem:LDA}).

-In~\cite{Mat3}, Matui introduced two conjectures for minimal ample groupoids on the Cantor space.
-The \emph{HK-conjecture} relates the groupoid homology to the $K$-theory of the groupoid $C^*$-algebra.
+In~\cite{Mat3}, Matui introduced two conjectures for minimal ample groupoids over the Cantor space.
+The \emph{HK-conjecture} relates the groupoid homology to the $K$-theory of the groupoid \mbox{$C^*$-algebra}.
 And the \emph{AH-conjecture} relates the topological full group to the groupoid homology.
 These conjectures have been verified in several cases~\cite{Mat2}, in particular for (products of) graph groupoids arising from strongly connected finite graphs.
-For the more general graph groupoids studied in the present paper, the second named author, together with Carlsen, will attack these conjectures in a forthcoming paper.
+For the more general graph groupoids studied in the present paper, the second named author will, together with Toke Meier Carlsen, attack these conjectures in a forthcoming paper.
 (In the recent preprint~\cite{Ort}, the second named author verifies the HK-conjecture for a class of groupoids which includes the graph groupoids of row-finite graphs.)

 \addtocontents{toc}{\SkipTocEntry}